 The establishment of a legal father also establishes a need for the parent to financially provide for the child’s basic needs.
-Courts in Pennsylvania will enter the father into a child support order based on the state’s Child Support Guidelines and appropriate deviations.
+Courts in Pennsylvania will enter the father into a support order based on the state’s Child Support Guidelines and appropriate deviations.
 This amount will be paid to the state’s child support agencies and then distributed to the custodial parent.

 State Child Support orders

 Once the court order for support is established, the non-custodial parent will be obligated to comply with these payments until the child reaches their 18th birthday and has graduated from high school.
 A failure to pay may result in a number of enforcement measures that can impact the non-paying parent’s licenses, tax returns, property and bank accounts.

 It is possible to modify current support orders, but all changes must be approved by Pennsylvania’s child support agencies or courts.

 Obligations may be modified when the parent has experienced a material change in circumstances, the child’s expenses have significantly changed or custody arrangements have been altered.

 How do I file for a modification of child support?